Jimmy-sha256/dYdX-tax-tools/README.md

 processed_trades.save_data(processed_trades.buy_side_data, "Buy_Side_Data")
 processed_trades.save_data(processed_trades.sell_side_data, "Sell_Side_Data")
 ```
 This saves the data into folders named Trade_Data, Buy_Side_Data, and Sell_Side_Data, respectively.
+These files are not for uploading to koinly but are usefull for checking for errors.

 ```bash